-Yeah we love places a lot and we love to travel and be inspired by a place.
+Yeah we love places a lot and we love to travel to some great places like the ones at https://madeinturkeytours.com and be inspired by them.
 I would say that with this record there’s some New Orleans, some California, some Spain, some France, some Detroit, and some Turkish.

 Are these all inspired from when you visited these places or is it just imagination?

 Yeah, mostly yes.
 Sometimes it depends.
 I never went to Turkey for example but I’m big fan of the Turkish music from the 70s.
 So sometimes you don’t even need to go to the place to travel, you know

 I’m not really familiar with Turkish music.
 Are there any songs in particular on the album that incorporate this?

 Yeah, we have a song called “Va” and it’s inspired by this thing.

 That’s really cool.
 I think that’s just what we need right now seeing as nobody can really travel that much.
 So having this album is a good way to bring different places to people.

 Yeah, yeah.
 You’re going to hear that it’s like a big travel.

 ? © JF Julian